aidenybai/million/.github/ISSUE_TEMPLATE/bug_report.md

 name: "\U0001F41E Bug Report"
 description: Report an Issue or a Bug

-# Labels must be prepared in advance, otherwise no labels are applied
+# Labels must be prepared in advance, otherwise, no labels are applied

 labels: ["pending triage"]
 body: